VNOI-Admin/vnoj-docker/README.md

 $ ./scripts/copy_static
 ```

-Finally, the DMOJ comes with fixtures so that the initial install is not blank.
+Finally, the VNOJ comes with fixtures so that the initial install is not blank.
 They can be loaded with the following commands:

 ```sh
 $ ./scripts/manage.py loaddata navbar